coderaiser/goldstein/README.md

 } catch (e) {};
 ```

 > Warning: this feature can be helpful but also dangerous especially if you're debugging your application.
-In fact, this is made to be used as an optional function call (ex. should load content, but not necessary and knowing this feature is optional), if you call a function in this way while debugging, no error will be printed and the application will contine run as nothing happened.
+In fact, this is made to be used as an optional function call (ex. should load content, but not necessary and knowing this feature is optional), if you call a function in this way while debugging, no error will be printed and the application will continue run as nothing happened.

 ### `if`